Daave2/amazon-scraper-2025/docs/TEAM_COMMUNICATION.md

 A: The schedule is fixed (8 AM, 12 PM, 2 PM), but you can trigger any report on-demand using Quick Actions buttons.

 **Q: What does "INF" mean?**
-A: Item Not Found - when a customer orders an item but it can't be located in the warehouse during picking.
+A: Item Not Found - when a customer orders an item but it can't be located during picking.

 **Q: Who can I contact if something looks wrong?**
 A: Contact Niki if you notice incorrect data or have questions about the reports.

 **Q: What does the cooldown message mean?**
 A: Someone already triggered that report recently.
 Wait until the cooldown period ends (shown in the message) before requesting again.

+**Q: Will stores see these reports?**
+A: Currently, these reports are for central and support teams only.
+Stores already receive their daily update spreadsheet.
+In the future, we may send INF item lists directly to store chats.

 ---